krismyu/website-repo-with-vids/content/blog/2013/06/processing-audio-files-praat.md

 Title: Processing audio files (with Praat)
 Date: 2013-06-24 17:10
-Category: Tutorials
+Author: Kristine Yu
-Tags: ldc-kiy, fieldwork, coding, shell, praat, audio
+Tags: ldc-kiy, fieldwork, coding, shell, praat, audio, tutorial
 Slug: processing-audio-files-praat
-Author: Kristine Yu

 This tutorial introduces how to process audio files from fieldwork recordings with [Praat](http://www.praat.org).
 See the tutorial